patrickmaynard/php-project-stub/README.md

 ## TODO items

-* Try re-introducing a code-coverage output, per the ci.yml file linked in SETUP.md.
 * Add more tests -- especially one to make sure that the getRootDir() function always returns the correct path, regardless of whether it's called from within the index file or not.
 * Update SETUP.md to show how to create a new project.